Monday, March 10, 2008

 10,000 B.C. - Review

 - The fun thing about the movies of Roland Emmerich is that, you've got to give the guy credit, he always shoots for the moon.
 Unlike some other directors who are all about being cool, hip, and edgy, seemingly every movie that Roland makes seems to earnestly be trying to be a big, old-fashioned, Greatest Movie Ever Made.
-The problem is that the director's grand ambitions are often matched up with fairly awful scripts, and when that happens, the result is something like 10,000 B.C. - a movie that, visually, is huge and sweeping, but is, ultimately, as Harry on Ain't It Cool put it - "blissfully retarded."
+The problem is that the director's grand ambitions are often matched up with fairly awful scripts, and when that happens, the result is something like 10,000 B.C. - a movie that, visually, is huge and sweeping, but is, ultimately, a bit ridiculous."

 Maybe that's why these movies are perhaps best enjoyed when one is twelve.
 I often tell people that when, as a preteen, I first saw Independence Day on one sunny summer afternoon, I was totally enthralled, and quickly deemed it the greatest movie ever.
 Would I say that now?
 No, definitely not, even if I still have an ID4 T-shirt that was once my most prized piece of clothing in seventh grade or so ...
 But still, there is a certain cheesy magic to Independence Day that has been missing from most of Emmerich's subsequent films.
 For all it's corniness, that movie had fun, had humor, had memorable characters, all wrapped around exciting drama and an uber-threat of aliens hellbent on the destruction of the human race.
 As a movie to satiate the action-movie fantasies of your actual or inner twelve year old self, you really couldn't ask for much more.